TritonDataCenter/node-workflow/API.md

   callback to be called by the function when its execution is finished, either without any arguments, (_task succeed_), or with an error message, (_task failed_).
-- `onerror`: Optional.
+- `fallback`: Optional.
 A string enclosing a JavaScript function definition.
   The function __must__ take the parameters `err`, `job` and `cb`, where `cb` is a callback to be called by the function when its execution is finished, either without any arguments, (_task succeed_), or with an error message, (_task failed_). `err` is the error message returned by task `body`.
 - `retry`: Optional.
-Number of times to retry the task's body execution before either fail the task or call the `onerror` function, when given.
+Number of times to retry the task's body execution before either fail the task or call the `fallback` function, when given.
-- `timeout`: Optional timeout, in minutes, for the task execution.
+- `timeout`: Optional timeout, in seconds, for the task execution.

 ### Status Codes